A-Stecka/matrix-calculator-2021/README.md

 # Matrix Calculator
-Matrix calculator created as part of the subject: Techniques of Effective Programming -
+Matrix calculator created as part of the Techniques of Effective Programming course -